giladoved/Puzzle8Solver/README.md

-# Puzzle 8 and 15 Solver
+# 8 Puzzle and 15 Puzzle Solver
-A simple Puzzle 8 and Puzzle 15 solver app for Android
+A simple 8 Puzzle and 15 Puzzle solver app for Android

 This uses an A star search algorithm to find a solution.
 It uses both manhattan and hamming hueristics to determine which move to make next.
 It can determine if a puzzle is initially solvable.